Top Thrill 2: Reemergence as Top Thrill 2

 There was speculation that Top Thrill Dragster's hydraulic launch system would be replaced.
 In August 2023, the speculation was confirmed after Cedar Point announced plans to transform Top Thrill Dragster into a triple-launched roller coaster using a linear synchronous motor (LSM) launch system, hiring Zamperla to redesign the ride.
 Although Zamperla was not a well-known name among major coaster manufacturers, they had experience working on large projects previously, had been growing their coaster division for most of a decade, and their 2019 "Lightning Train" model was well-equipped for the task.
 Adam Sandy, Zamperla's Director of Roller Coaster Sales and Marketing, noted that the switch to LSM would increase reliability and allow for lighter trains, which in turn would be manufactured with larger wheels to reduce cool down time and overall maintenance.
 Tony Clark, director of communications at Cedar Point, stated that the goal of the transformation was to "enhance the experience, make it more reliable".

 The modified coaster was set to reopen as Top Thrill 2.
 Zamperla reused the existing 420 ft top hat element and added an equally-sized vertical spike at the opposite end of the track.
 While the maximum height and speed remained the same, the track length increased from 2800 to 3422 ft.
 The vertical spike was topped out during construction in early December 2023, and testing began in early 2024.

 Cedar Point held a soft opening media day event on April 25, 2024.
 The ride officially opened on May 4, 2024.
 A short time later on May 12, Cedar Point closed Top Thrill 2 unexpectedly, describing it as an "extended closure" while Zamperla worked to make mechanical modifications to the coaster trains.

 The ride remained closed indefinitely through months of speculation and sporadic testing.
 On August 23, 2024, the park announced that Top Thrill 2 would not reopen for the remainder of the season, but that work would continue with the goal of reopening the ride in 2025.
 The issue with the trains was fixed in the offseason, and Top Thrill 2 reopened with the park for the 2025 season.
-It also reopened as the tallest roller coaster in the world following the closure of Kingda Ka in late 2024, although Falcons Flight will capture the title when it opens later in 2025.
+It also reopened as the tallest roller coaster in the world following the closure of Kingda Ka in late 2024, but its record was eventually surpassed by Falcons Flight as it opened on December 31, 2025.